Do Go On - 361 - The Hollywood Bandit

 before suddenly coming to a stop.

-Scurlock jumped out of the van with a shotgun
+Skirlock jumped out of the van with a shotgun

-and aimed it at the task force agents who were sitting ducks,
+and aimed it at the task force agents who were sitting ducks.

-but fortunately for them, the gun jammed and failed to fire.
+the gun jammed and failed to fire.

-So they didn't even have a crack
+So they didn't even have a crack at just pretending they were completely,

 The officers, you know, when they didn't get shot at,